mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 When centralization is purposefully allowed in an Internet function, protocol designers often attempt to mitigate the associated risks using technical measures such as federation (see {{federation}}) and operational governance structures (see {{multi}}).
 Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
 For example, if a protocol requires a coordinated, global naming function, incorporating the Domain Name System is usually preferable to establishing a new system.

 Ultimately, deciding when centralization is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
+In general, though, centralization is most concerning when it is not broadly held to be necessary or beneficial, when it has no checks, balances, or other mechanisms of accountability, when it selects "favorites" which are difficult (or impossible) to displace, and when it threatens the architectural features that make the Internet successful.

 # Decentralization {#decentralization}